Why do you need travel insurance for pre-existing conditions?

 Compare quotes and find the best cover for your condition

-The process couldn’t be any easier - and you’ll be able to start comparing cover in minutes.
+The process couldn’t be any easier - and you’ll be able to start comparing cover against any pre-existing travel insurance you may have in minutes.

 Then, it’s time to get back to the exciting stuff… like planning your holiday!Get a quote